elton-fonseca/elton-fonseca/README.md

 ## Hi there 👋

 My name is Elton Fonseca.
 I’ve been working with PHP for 13 years, specializing in Laravel.
 I’ve built B2B software, internal tools, APIs, and e-commerce modules for platforms like Magento and Woocommerce.
-Currently, I’m a software development instructor and manager, leading teams and creating educational content.
+I'm also a software development instructor and manager, leading teams and creating educational content.
 I’m passionate about modernizing applications, cloud scalability, and delivering exceptional user experiences

 ## 🔭 What I'm Working On
  - **Opergel Sales:** B2B sales system built with Laravel, integrated with an ERP, processing $5M in orders monthly.
 Ensures seamless order management and inventory synchronization.